Shohojdhara/atomix/docs/components/hero.md

 - Keep text concise and scannable
 - Use high-contrast colors for readability
 - Test on various screen sizes
+- Use background sliders to showcase multiple products or features
+- Set appropriate autoplay delays (3-5 seconds recommended)
+- Enable pause on hover for better user control
+- Optimize images and videos for web performance
+- Use poster images for video slides to improve loading experience

 ```jsx
 // Good: Clear hierarchy and compelling copy